-QARC4Revit is a cloud based plug-in, with its content not on your computer.
-Its functionality and availability is ‘built’ every time you run Revit.
+QARC4Revit is a cloud based plug-in, with that content not residing on your computer.
+Some items, like tiny thumbnails are cached onto your hard drive, so the QARC4Revit Content Browser does not have to load them each Revit start.
+The rest of the plug-in’s functionality and availability is ‘built’ every time you run Revit.
 This means any updates or improvements are almost immediately available to you.

 Your entitlements belong with your login details and your A360 account.
 So if you install QARC4Revit on a computer, and login, on the next opening of Revit, your entitlements automatically arrive.